cloudartisan/lexo/README.md

-# wc - Word Counter
+# lexo - Text Analysis Utility

-A simple command-line utility that counts words from standard input.
-Learning exercise for Go.
+A versatile command-line utility for text and code analysis.
+Evolved from the classic Unix `wc` command with enhanced features for modern text processing.

 ## Installation